nikolehto/ADS/README.md

 2. Filename, for example 'sample'

 Read data : Read another file
-Data Info : Tells how many ids json file consists, what is greatest amount of connections, and how many users is in data(including messages)
-Find Shortest Links : User is able to search shortest link between two ids, or between given hashtag and id.
+Data Info : Tells how many ids json file consists, what is greatest amount of connections, and how many users is in data Find Shortest Links : User is able to search shortest link between two ids, or between given hashtag and id.
 There is also random/test functionality implemented
 Tweets and hashtags : Search all tweets which contain specific hashtag, Print messages in defined time interval (and specific usr)